Category Archives: Rex Harrison

 Characters are added to the story as potential suspects.

-The viewer is treated to their share of exterior shots of London which provides the film with enough British flavor to almost forget that Day is American.
+The viewer is treated to their share of exterior shots of London, which provides the film with enough British flavor, almost to forget that Day is American.
 With the additions of Scotland Yard and an Inspector, the British culture is firmly placed, adding a wonderful British element.

 Tony and Kit are rich, so their lavish home and exclusive neighborhood are finely placed on display.

-The title of the film, represented during a cute scene when Kit seductively holds up a sexy outfit she has purchased for Tony, seems straight out of the 1980s slick television movie thriller genre and primed for the Lifetime television network.
+The film’s title is represented in a cute scene when Kit seductively holds up a sexy outfit she purchased for Tony.
+The scene seems straight out of the 1980s slick television movie thriller genre and is primed for the Lifetime television network.

 This is not a criticism because the title works well and holds tantalizing darkness.

-Midnight Lace (1960) is a nearly forgotten piece of film that is a fine watch and a nice tribute to the talents of Doris Day, who makes the film her own and is the main reason to watch it.
+Midnight Lace (1960) is a nearly forgotten film that is a fine watch and a lovely tribute to Doris Day’s talents.
+She makes the film her own and is the main reason to watch it.

 Though she does not sing or play the girl next door, she does turn in an above-average performance, showing her range as an actress.
-The rest of the film’s trimmings, especially the locale and the supporting actors are additions beneficial to the viewing pleasure the film possesses.
+The rest of the film’s trimmings, especially the locale and the supporting actors, benefit the viewing pleasure the film possesses.

 Oscar Nominations: Best Costume Design, Color